Why You Should Be Drinking Non-Age Statement Whisky

 There's a lot more to flavor and quality than just years in a barrel, and an age statement provides only a sliver of information.
 Legally, a label can only state the age of the youngest whisky used in the final blend, but often that bottle contains much older liquid too.
 Master blenders have to achieve the same flavor profile with every batch, and not all whiskies mature at the same rate.
 So even when the label says 12 years old, chances are good that you're getting some older whisky in there.

-And that’s why non-age statement (NAS) whiskies—bottles that say nothing about how old the whisky inside is—are worth tasting too.
+And that's why non-age statement (NAS) whiskies—bottles that say nothing about how old the whisky inside is—are worth tasting too.
 Without the constraint of an age statement, the master blender has the freedom to work with whiskies of all ages and create new flavor profiles that fall outside the expected ladder of numbers.
-Case in point: Wild Turkey Master’s Keep Decades, a non-age statement bourbon that blends whiskeys ranging in age from 10 to 20 years old, and, at 94 points, the Number 3 choice in Whisky Advocate’s 2017 Top 20.
+Case in point: Wild Turkey Master's Keep Decades, a non-age statement bourbon that blends whiskeys ranging in age from 10 to 20 years old, and, at 94 points, the No.-3 choice in Whisky Advocate's 2017 Top 20.

 In fact, NAS whiskies made up more than half of the 2017 Top 20, including Rampur single malt from India, where whisky reaches maturity very quickly due to the tropical climate; Little Book, a blend of straight American whiskeys ranging in age from 4 to 13 years old; Sheep Dip Islay blended malt, a bargain at $60 at 91 points; Ardbeg An Oa, Compass Box Spice Tree Extravaganza, Tamdhu Batch Strength, High West Campfire, Crown Royal Noble Collection Wine Barrel Finished, Chivas Regal Ultis, and Fukano rice whisky.